Who doesn’t want to be acknowledged and occasionally praised at the gates?

 What price would you be willing to pay for a sense of importance?

 True greatness is accomplished by understanding the difference between God’s view and man’s view of importance.
 We tend to focus on possessions, power, position and prestige.
 God’s focus is on humility, service and character.
 Our concern is on what we will gain…God ‘s concern is on where and to whom can we give.
 We spend a lot of time seeking the approval of men…not the approval of God.
 We strive to be out front leading others…rather than striving to follow God.
-We are competitive…God’s interest is in cooperation and being a team player.
+We are competitive…God’s interest is in cooperation and if we are a team player.
 Does our spirit function independently of Him and others, or do we understand how to live in harmony with the success of the other person being our priority?

 Do we clearly understand the difference between the two views?